william-murphy/cs326-final-pi/docs/milestone1.md

 ## **Breakdown**
 - Ji: Worked on wireframes & HTML/CSS for login page, people page
 - Dhruvi: Worked on wireframes & HTML/CSS for feed and recipe lookup pages.
+- Will: Worked on wireframes & HTML/CSS for profile page.